yaygreat/RebateWinForm/README.md

-## Rebate Record Maintaining Program.
+## Rebate Record Maintaining Program

 This program maintains records of rebates that are turned in by buyers.
 It operates in five modes: